iSyn/practice-react/README.md

 [React Timer App](http://basic-react-timer-app.herokuapp.com/) - Your basic timer application.

-[React Todo App](http://basic-react-todo-app.herokuapp.com/) - A simple todo application that keeps track of your todos with local storage.
+[React Redux Todo App](http://basic-react-todo-app.herokuapp.com/) - A simple todo application that keeps track of your todos with local storage.

 All code in respective folders.